IIIF/api/source/api/auth/0.9/index.md

 ## 1. Introduction

-While open access to content is generally desirable, there are many situations in which users must authenticate and be authorized to interact with resources.
-Privacy and regulation may restrict the ability to openly share content, or business models may require limiting access.
+Open access to content is desirable, but policy, regulations or business models mean that sometimes users must authenticate and be authorized to interact with access-controlled resources.
+For interoperable content accessed through client applications running in a web browser, this poses many challenges:

-Authentication systems that span multiple domains are complex, particularly when the interaction is via a JavaScript application served from a domain other than the domain hosting the authentication service.
-Details such as passive mixed content (the mixture of HTTP and HTTPS), cross origin resource sharing (enabling the ability to request data from different domains), and the desire to avoid unnecessary authentication popups provide further challenges in this space.

-This specification describes a framework in which existing authentication systems may be used to meet these needs.
-This framework provides discovery mechanisms for services that are modeled after the components of the OAuth2 workflow.
-It is agnostic about the details of the authentication protocol and underlying business logic for authorization.
+* A single manifest can reference content resources at multiple institutions and hence from multiple domains.
+* Institutions have different existing access control systems (e.g., CAS).
+The IIIF (pronounced "Triple-Eye-Eff") specification can't force an institution to adopt a new protocol beyond the scope of image interoperability.
+* The specification can't require that a browser-based client destroys its state during an authentication flow.
+* The client can be a JavaScript viewer served from a different domain from the image services, and the authentication services that protect them.
+This domain is _untrusted_ - the authorising server must not require any prior knowledge of the domain hosting the viewer.
+The specification must not introduce or require any registry of trusted IIIF viewer domains and must assume that for image delivery, anyone can create any kind of viewer and run it from anywhere.
+* A IIIF client should not ask for or accept any credentials itself; the server hosting the content must be responsible for capturing credentials from a user and the IIIF viewer needs no knowledge of or access to this exchange.

+To meet these challenges, the IIIF Authentication specification describes a process for orchestrating the user through a content provider's existing access control system.
+What happens at the content provider (i.e., your server) is mostly outside the scope of the specification.
+It may involve a round-trip to a CAS server, or an OAuth2 provider, or a bespoke login system.
+In this sense, IIIF Authentication is not the same as a protocol like CAS; it is a pattern for interacting with arbitrary third party protocols.

+A IIIF Authentication implementation provides a link to user interface (the login service) and a discovery mechanism modelled after elements of the OAUth2 workflow (the token service).
+Together they act as a bridge to the access control system in use on the server, without the client requiring knowledge of that system.

 Some access to content is generally better than no access.
 In the case of images, grayscale instead of color, a version with a watermark, a version with more compression, or a smaller size is likely better than no image at all.
 Providing this functionality is more complex than traditional yes-or-no access controls, and serving the correct image and associated image information for the degraded version is necessary to prevent web caches from providing incorrect content.
 The same notion of degraded access might apply for other types of resources.

+In summary, the specification describes how to:

+* from within a viewer, initiate an interaction with a content provider's access control so that a user can acquire the cookie(s) they need to view that content
+* give the client just enough knowledge of the user's state with respect to the content provider to ensure a good user experience

 Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss]

 ### 1.1.
 Terminology

-This specification distinguishes between Content Resources, such as images or videos, and Description Resources which conform to IIIF (pronounced "Triple-Eye-Eff") specifications, such as [Image API][image-api] image information (info.json) and [Presentation API][prezi-api] collection or manifest resources.
-The reason for this distinction is that contemporary web browsers require different authentication methods to be used for resources that are requested and rendered by the browser (e.g. images), versus resources that are directly requested by JavaScript and processed (e.g. JSON via XMLHttpRequest).
+This specification distinguishes between Content Resources, such as images or videos, and Description Resources which conform to IIIF specifications, such as [Image API][image-api] image information (info.json) and [Presentation API][prezi-api] collection or manifest resources.

+From the point of view of a client JavaScript application, Content Resources are loaded indirectly, by the browser, whereas Description Resources are typically loaded by script using the XMLHttpRequest interface.
+The [Cross Origin Resource Sharing][cors-spec] specification implemented in modern browsers describes the security rules that apply for these two different kinds of interaction.

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][rfc-2119].

 ### 1.2.
 Authentication for Content Resources

 Content Resources, such as images, are generally secondary resources embedded in a web page or application.
-In the case of web pages, images are embedded via the HTML `img` tag, and are retrieved via additional HTTP requests by the browser.
-When a user cannot load a web page, it is possible — and a generally accepted behavior — to redirect the user to another page and offer the opportunity to authenticate.
+In the case of web pages, images might be included via the HTML `img` tag, and retrieved via additional HTTP requests by the browser.
+When a user is not authorised to load a web page, the server can redirect the user to another page and offer the opportunity to authenticate.
 This redirection is not possible for embedded Content Resources, and the user is simply presented with a broken image icon.
-Instead, authentication must be accomplished via cookies.
+If the image is access controlled, the browser must avoid broken images by sending a cookie that the server can accept as a credential that grants access to the image.
+The specification describes the process by which the user acquires this cookie.

 ### 1.3.
 Authentication for Description Resources

-A different authentication pattern, using a token, is required for IIIF JSON-based Description Resources, such as Presentation API manifests or annotations, services for managing content, Image API image information documents (info.json) and so forth.
-These resources are typically requested via XMLHttpRequest, which cannot send cookies across domains.
+Description Resources, such as a Presentation API manifest or an Image API information document (info.json), give the client application the information it needs to make the browser request the Content Resources.
+A Description Resource must be on the same domain as the Content Resource it describes, but there is no requirement that the executing client code is also hosted on this domain.

+A browser running script from one domain cannot use XMLHttpRequest to load a Description Resource from another domain and include that domain's cookies in the request, without violating the requirement introduced above that the client must work when _untrusted_.
+Instead, the client sends a **bearer token**.
+The Authentication Specification describes how, once the browser has acquired the cookie for the Content Resources, the client acquires the bearer token to use when making direct requests for Description Resources.

+The server on the Resource Domain treats the bearer token as a representation of or proxy for the cookie that gains access to the Content Resources.
+When the client makes requests for the Description Resources and presents the token, the responses tell the client what will happen when the browser requests the corresponding content resources with the cookie the token represents.
+These responses let the client decide what user interface and/or Content Resources to show to the user.

+__Note:__
+TC: An annotation is not a description resource like an info.json or a manifest; it IS the resource being access controlled rather than a description of it, and may require a more complex exchange; perhaps a 2-way postMessage handshake that is not required for "binary" content resources. v1.1?
+{: .note}

 ## 2. Authentication Services